 What do you store in the new cellar?

 Wines are sorted by origin and style: Reserva and Gran Reserva, single-vineyard wines and we are widening our verticals —Tondonia, Valpiedra, Lan, Contino, Monte Real, Murrieta, collection wines and old vintages.
-There are no rules as to when a wine becomes old so for us, all the vintages before the foundation of the restaurant are old —basically, any wine that is 20 years or older.
+There are no set rules that say when a wine becomes old so for us, all the vintages before the foundation of the restaurant are old —basically, any wine that is 20 years or older.

 How is the wine list organized?

-It is divided geographically, including subareas and varieties although we really have two wine lists: one for Rioja, which I’m redesigning with illustrations, and one for anything other than Rioja.
+It is divided geographically, including subareas and varieties although we really have two wine lists: one for Rioja, which I’m redesigning with illustrations, and one for everything else.
 Our international clients want to drink and discover Rioja first hand and our Rioja clients —many from wineries in the region— want to try wines from elsewhere.

 Why have you specialised in historic Rioja wines?